UnixJunkie/setop/README.md

 setop
 =====

-Set operations on unsorted text file lines, a missing UNIX command. setop should become a handy replacement for the commands comm, uniq and join.
+Set operations on unsorted text file lines. setop should become a handy replacement for a combination of the commands paste, comm, uniq and join.

-The tool should be useful to people handling computational experiment results but no will to create a database table and writing SQL queries.
+The tool should be useful to people handling computational experiment results but having no will to create a database table and write SQL queries.